roku-on-it/nestjs-graphql-rate-limit/README.md

 })
 ```

-- Import `GqlThrottleModule` module into your Nest project.
+- Import `GqlRateLimitModule` module into your Nest project.
 (Assuming you will throttle your Query & Mutations globally,
   importing into `AppModule` is highly recommended for availability reasons)

 Example: